teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 # Add the list relevant tags for your community in the categories file

-> <hands-on-title>Add the TooShed catgories to the categories file</hands-on-title>
+> <hands-on-title>Add the ToolShed catgories to the categories file</hands-on-title>
 > 1. Open or create the file named `categories` in your comunity metadata folder (`communities/<your community>/metadata/categories`)
-> 2. Add the name of the categories relevant to your community in the `categories` file you started above, with 1 ToolShed category per row
+> 2. Add the name of the categories relevant to your community in the `categories` file you started above, with 1 ToolShed category per row.
+A list of valid ToolShed categories can be found [here](https://toolshed.g2.bx.psu.edu/).
 >
 >    For example:
 >    ```